samraHanif0340/samraHanif0340.github.io/_portfolio/real_time_streaming_visualization.md

 The key functions of each method defined in the ```Visual``` class is described below.
 1. definePlot()
-    a.
-Create two graphs to plot values against time
+    * Create two graphs to plot values against time
-    1. x-axis of the second graph is linked to the first graph via the command ```x_range=p1.x_range```
+    * x-axis of the second graph is linked to the first graph via the command ```x_range=p1.x_range```
-    1. First graph plots raw sensor data
+    * First graph plots raw sensor data
-    1. Second graph plots processed sensor data (in the left y-axis) and classification results (in the right y-axis)
+    * Second graph plots processed sensor data (in the left y-axis) and classification results (in the right y-axis)
-    1. Places the two graphs into a ```gridplot``` for vertical alignment
+    * Places the two graphs into a ```gridplot``` for vertical alignment
 1. update()
-    1. This function will be called by the Sensor thread whenever new data is available for adding into the time plot
+    * This function will be called by the Sensor thread whenever new data is available for adding into the time plot
-    1. New data points for each graph is structured into a dictionary
+    * New data points for each graph is structured into a dictionary
-    1. The graphs are updated by feeding the dictionary into a stream as given by ```self.source.stream(new_data, rollover=20)``` with a rollover period
+    * The graphs are updated by feeding the dictionary into a stream as given by ```self.source.stream(new_data, rollover=20)``` with a rollover period
-    1. The plots will be only be updated if the 'self.updateValue' is `True`
+    * The plots will be only be updated if the `self.updateValue` is `True`
 1. checkbox1Handler()
-    1. This function will be invoked whenever there is a change to the checkboxes's state
+    * This function will be invoked whenever there is a change to the checkboxes's state
-    1. If the first checkbox transitions from 'unticked' to 'ticked', then the Sensor thread will be restarted
+    * If the first checkbox transitions from 'unticked' to 'ticked', then the Sensor thread will be restarted
-    1. If the first checkbox is unticked, then the Sensor thread will be terminated by clearing the Flag
+    * If the first checkbox is unticked, then the Sensor thread will be terminated by clearing the Flag
-    1. If the second checkbox is ticked, the Bokeh server will enable updating of the graphs
+    * If the second checkbox is ticked, the Bokeh server will enable updating of the graphs
 1. layout()
-    1. Define two checkboxes and their handler/callback function, namely ```checkbox1Handler()```
+    * Define two checkboxes and their handler/callback function, namely ```checkbox1Handler()```
-    1. Position the text, checkboxes, and graphs into a nice layout
+    * Position the text, checkboxes, and graphs into a nice layout
-    1. Add the layout to the web document to be served to the browser by the Bokeh server
+    * Add the layout to the web document to be served to the browser by the Bokeh server

 I hope this example would lead you to explore more advanced real-time data streaming visualizations for various applications, including machine learning and big data applications.